Cjreek/Writeups/ctf/htb_cyber_apocalypse_2022/pwn/retribution.md

 ![Buffer overflow read](img/retribution_bof_rip.png)

-Those 8 bytes translate to the address ``0x3164413064413963`` Now we can find out the offset of that char sequence in our input with either the ``pattern_offset`` tool of metasploit or by pasting that address to the webpage we created that pattern from.
+Those 8 bytes translate to the address ``0x3164413064413963`` Now we can find out the offset of that char sequence in our input with either the ``pattern_offset`` tool of metasploit or by pasting that address to the webpage we created that pattern with.
 Either method will tell us that the offset of the return address in our input string is 88.

 Now let's try and make sure that that offset is correct and we can indeed redirect our program flow.
-For this test we want the programm to return to the ``missile_launch`` function itself instead of closing the program.
+For this test we want the program to return to the ``missile_launch`` function itself instead of closing the program.
 For that we need its address which we can calculate by adding the offset of the function to the base address we leaked earlier.
 We can get the offset of the function with pwntools:

 ````python